jacobq/ember-cli-todomvc/TUTORIAL.md

 The `inflection` property watches the `remaining` property and will update whenever `remaining` updates.
 If `remaining` is 1 the singular will be returned, otherwise the plural will be returned.

-## Toggling between Showing and Editing States
+## Toggling between showing and editing states

 tk

-## Accepting Edits
+## Accepting edits

 ```sh
 ember g component edit-todo
 ```

-## Deleting a Model
+## Deleting a model

 tk

-## Adding Child Routes
+## Adding child routes

 ```sh
 ember g route todos/index
 ```

-## Transitioning to Show Only Incomplete Todos
+## Transitioning to show only incomplete todos

 ```sh
 ember g route todos/active
 ```

-## Transitioning to Show Only Completed Todos
+## Transitioning to show only completed todos

 ```sh
 ember g route todos/completed
 ```

-## Transitioning Back to Show All Todos
+## Transitioning back to show all todos

 tk

-## Displaying a Button to Remove All Completed Todos
+## Displaying a button to remove all completed todos

 tk

-## Indicating When All Todos Are Complete
+## Indicating when all todos are complete

 tk

-## Toggling All Todos Between Complete and Incomplete
+## Toggling all todos between complete and incomplete

 tk

 ## Replacing HTTP-Mock with localStorage

+Adapters are easily swapped without affecting the overall application.
+Now that the application is complete, we will add a localStorage adapter, so the information can be persisted outside the session without a server.

+Install the localStorage adapter and create a serializer to manage stringifying the JSON data for storage.

 ```sh
 ember install:bower ember-localstorage-adapter
 ember g serializer application
 ```

-Go to Brocfile.js and add the following below the CSS imports
+Go to Brocfile.js and add the following below the CSS imports which will include the adapter logic as a dependency.

 ```javascript
 app.import('bower_components/ember-localstorage-adapter/localstorage_adapter.js');
 ```
+Now we need to make the application aware that we are using localStorage rather than REST.

 Open `app/serializers/application.js` and change `RESTSerializer` to `LSSerializer`.